Tina Satchwell’s cousin never saw her be ‘violent or aggressive’, court told

 Asked if she would describe Satchwell as being besotted and obsessed with his wife, she replied: “I suppose.
 He was always with her.”

-Mr Grehan said that in a statement she made to gardai after Mrs Satchwell went missing, she said that Satchwell was “so obsessed with Tina that he couldn’t have caused her harm”.
+Defence barrister Brendan Grehan SC said that in a statement made to gardai after Mrs Satchwell went missing, she said that Satchwell was “so obsessed with Tina that he couldn’t have caused her harm”.

 “That was before,” Ms Howard replied in court.